Senicccc/Rentalin-Car-Rental-Website/README.md

-Website Demo (Hosting: InfinityFree): rentalin.ct.ws (If the web does not load, try to write it instead of copying it)
+Website Demo (Hosting: InfinityFree): https://rentalin.ct.ws

+(If the web does not load, try to write it instead of copying it)